The 4th Laryngology Society of Australasia organising committee will be sourcing a range of high profile keynote speakers to attend the conference.

 UC Health Voice and Swallowing Center

-Dr. Khosla is nationally known for his expertise in vocal cord and airway reconstruction.
-Under the direction of the only fellowship trained Laryngologist in the region, his team provides several methods to view the larynx, evaluate vocal conditions, examine and evaluate voice conditions.
+Dr. Khosla a Professor in the department of Otolaryngology at the University of Cincinnati is nationally known for his expertise in vocal cord and airway reconstruction.
+Under the direction of the only fellowship trained Laryngologist's in the region, their team provides several methods to view the larynx, evaluate vocal conditions, examine and evaluate voice conditions.
 These methods are customized to the needs of each patient for professional voice users.
 Singers, actors, entertainers and media professionals have very unique vocal demands.
 Lawyers, members of the clergy, politicians, professors and teachers also fit into this group.
 The UC Health Performance & Professional Voice Center has built relationships with the local and national voice and singing community to become the premier center in Cincinnati treating patients from the Cincinnati Opera, College of Conservatory Music at the University of Cincinnati, the Cincinnati Symphony, and traveling artists performing in the Cincinnati area.
-The Center was pleased to be a part of the UC Health sponsorship of the 2012 World Choir Games, where its role focused on the clinical and educational aspects of the UC Health mission.
-During the Games, the Center provided clinical services to any singer with voice problems, as well as multiple lectures and other educational activities focusing on voice care for professional singers.

-In addition to his clinical expertise, Dr. Khosla is a leader in the research field pioneering new techniques to treat voice and swallowing disorders.
+In addition to his clinical expertise, Dr. Khosla is a leader in the research field pioneering new techniques to treat voice and swallowing disorder and is the Vice Chair of Research in the department of Otolaryngology at the University of Cincinnati.
 Dr. Khosla has been awarded an R01 grant from the National Institutes of Health.
 As one of only six laryngologists in the world to have a R01 NIH award, Dr. Khosla is well qualified to integrate cutting edge research findings into clinical care.
 A devoted member to the Cincinnati community, Dr. Khosla serves as a member on the Cincinnati Opera Board.

 Dr Yo Kishimoto

-Dr. Kishimoto is an assistant professor of dept. of ORL-HNS, Kyoto University, JAPAN.
-He graduated Kyoto University in 2001 and received residency training at Kyoto University Hospital and its affiliated hospital.
+Yo Kishimoto, M.D., Ph.D., is an associate professor of dept. of ORL-HNS, Kyoto University, JAPAN.
+He graduated Kyoto University in 2001 and received residency training at Kyoto University Hospital.
 He earned his doctoral degree from Kyoto University in 2011, and completed postdoctoral fellowship at University of Wisconsin-Madison, USA.

-Clinically, Dr. Kishimoto is certified by the Japanese Board of Otolaryngology, the Japanese Board of Bronchoesophagology and the Japanese Board of Head and Neck Surgery, and his expertise includes the treatments for head and neck cancers, surgeries for voice disorders, airway stenosis as well as swallowing disorders.
-The focus of Dr. Kishimoto's research is on vocal fold mucosal biology and tissue engineering of the trachea/larynx.
+Clinically, Dr. Kishimoto is certified by the Japanese Board of Otolaryngology, the Japanese Board of Bronchoesophagology and the Japanese Board of Head and Neck Surgery, and his expertise includes the treatments for voice disorders, swallowing disorders, airway stenosis and head and neck cancers.

 Dr Sonja Molfenter